dannyguaman/webXray_Domain_Owner_List/README.md

 Information on mobile domains was produced by Van Kleek, Licardi, Binn, Zhao, Weitzner, and Shadbolt.
 Please cite ["Better the Devil You Know: Exposing the Data Sharing Practices of Smartphone Apps"](https://dl.acm.org/citation.cfm?id=3025556).

-New 50 entries on mobile-related third-party services were produced by Guamán D.S., Del Álamo J.M., Caiza J.C, as part of their work intitled "GDPR compliance assessment for cross-border personal data transfers in Android apps".
-This is under peer-review process.
+New 284 entries on mobile-related third-party services were produced by Guamán D.S., Del Álamo J.M., Caiza J.C, as part of their work intitled GDPR compliance assessment for cross-border personal data transfers in Android apps.
+"IEEE Access", v.
+9 ; pp. 15961-15982.
+ISSN 2169-3536. https://doi.org/10.1109/ACCESS.2021.3053130.

 Those making significant contributions may have their papers added here in the future.
 The goal is for this project to be a community resource as well as a means to share recognition of contributor work.